jaljo/articles/text-editor/text-editor-003-en.md

 ## Insertion of a tweet : a case study

-In this chapter, we will try to give a better insight of how the whole thing is working, by breaking down the insertion of a tweet case and the components involved in it's workflow.
+In this chapter, we will try to give a better insight of how the whole thing is working, by breaking down a simple use case and the components involved in it's workflow.
+The main idea of this use case was to give users the simplest way to insert a tweet, only by pasting a link, without any HTML edition required.

 ### Getting the HTML markup from twitter